 Air policing missions carried out to assist civilian aircraft or in response to serious violations of air sovereignty or air traffic rules are called "hot missions".

-The air policing capability is currently being expanded with the aim of having two armed combat aircraft ready for operations round the clock, 365 days a year, by the end of 2020.
+Since 2020 two armed combat aircraft are ready for operations round the clock, 365 days a year in case of emergency.

 Air policing missions are usually carried out from Payerne Air Base, but in the event of adverse weather conditions or a runway closure, aircraft take off from Meiringen or Emmen air bases.